Skip to content

 Install script#

-Containerlab can be installed using the installation script which detects the operating system type and installs the relevant package:
+Containerlab can be installed using the installation script that detects the operating system type and installs the relevant package:

 Note